-If you feel that you’re suffering from overwork and academic burnout, check out our handy guide on how to recover from it here.
+If you feel that you’re suffering from overwork and academic burnout, check out our handy guide on how to recover from it.

 #5: What to do if you’re worried about your future

 The end goal of university is to get a good graduate-level job and to join the adult world, having picked up some life skills and independence along the way.
-The majority of university courses do not train students for one specific career in the way that a degree in, say, medicine does.
+The majority of university courses do not train students for one specific career in the way that a degree in medicine does for example.

 While feeling that the world is your oyster can be very liberating, especially when you’ve just left school, it can also become a burden when university begins to draw to a close.